IgorMing/challenge-utility/README.md

 That's all you need!
 Expo does everything behind the scenes for letting the app up and running.

+In the last two hours, I put some efforts trying to figure out an infinite loop behavior that was happening after the changes, and it was kinda tricky to find.

+---

 > **PS:** The notes below are just a personal way that I'm used to use for following the steps of my work.
 I left it below in case you'd like to check.

 ## TODOs